How to hand-raise your very own butterfly

 evening.

-Your caterpillar will shed it's
+Your caterpillar will shed it's skin

-When it reaches about an inch
+it reaches about an inch and a

-and a half long it's time to add a
+half long it's time to add a

-stick inside the container (or
+inside the container

-keep one in the container the
+one in the container the whole

-whole time).
-When he sheds
+time).
+When he sheds the very

-the very last skin, a chrysalis
+last skin, a chrysalis will be

-will be revealed underneath,
+revealed underneath, instead of

-instead of a larger caterpillar.
+a larger caterpillar.
+Swallowtails

-Swallowtails prefer to form their
+prefer to form their chrysalis

-chrysalis while hanging from a
+while hanging from a stick or

-stick or plant stem.
-When you
+plant stem.
+When you see the

-the stick (notice the picture to
+(notice the picture to the right),

-the right), be careful not to
+be careful not to disturb him.

-disturb him.
-Caterpillars are
+Caterpillars are very vulnerable

-very vulnerable to injury at this
+to injury at this stage.

 Once your caterpillar spins his